-Representatives convene in two separate groups, KS3 and KS4, to discuss their ideas and prioritise the issues they want to raise for further discussion.
-The whole School Council then meets in order to bring together the ideas of both KS3 and KS4.
+With two representatives from every form, Audenshaw School has a thriving and enthusiastic student council which meets every half term throughout the academic year.
+Representatives have been meeting in their year group due to Covid 19 and will discuss their ideas and prioritise the issues they want to raise for further discussion.
+Once restrictions lift KS3 and KS4 meetings will be grouped together which will be followed by the whole School Council to meeting together to bring ideas of both KS3 and KS4.
 Allowing this two way dialogue between students and staff, the School Council enables students to participate fully in school life and have an influence in their school environment.
 Being a School Council representative for your form offers you a range of opportunities; you are responsible for representing your form and ensuring that all ideas are relayed to the School Council, you can learn new skills – such as negotiating and speaking with confidence, patience and respect for other people views and ideas, and in addition you demonstrate tolerance.

 Issues that the School Council has raised or been consulted on this year include:

 - Getting more students involved in more independent initiatives throughout the school.

 - Addressing strengths of the school and attempting to create a positive environment for all.

 - Picking a new school charity to raise money including are current charity Barnabus.

 - Planning and preparing charity initiatives such as AUDventure, Active Audenshaw, Christmas Jumper Day and the Macmillan Coffee Morning.